India Martínez

-She was nominated to Latin Grammy Award for Best New Artist during Latin Grammy Awards of 2009.
-She won Premio Cadena Dial 2012 award for the album Trece Verdades certified gold.
+Martínez was nominated for the Latin Grammy Award for Best New Artist at the Latin Grammy Awards of 2009.
+She won the Premio Cadena Dial 2011 award for the album Trece Verdades, which was certified platinum.
 She is signed to Sony Music Entertainment.
-She also won, in 2015, the Goya for the song of the Spanish film El Niño.
+In 2015, Martínez won the Goya award for Best Original Song with Niño Sin Miedo, included in the film El Niño.